Zachua/qiubaiying.github.io/_posts/2017-5-30-Inspiration May.md

 ---
 ## Inspiration 5/30

 - It is true that I do not like to work.
-But remember the time that I have nothing to do, I feel nervous inside and I am on the edge of laying off.
-That is worse than I am too busy.
-If I am busy, I can still find ways to rest and find the connection between myself with others and the world.
-I have nothing to do, I feel I am lonely and isoloated to the world.
-That is the terrible feeling I have.
-I wish I can get rid of them.
+But remember the time that I had nothing to do on work, I feel nervous inside and am on the lay-off edge.
+It is worse than too busy.
+If I am busy, I still have the chance to get balance and the connection between myself with others and the world.
+If I have nothing to do, I feel lonely and isoloated to the world.
+That is the terrible feeling.

-- I have to be too busy with trivial things.
-I may have too much to worry and do not have personal time.
+- In addtion, I hate to be busy with trivial things.
+As a result, I can not foucus and have limited personal time.
 I am just like one small screw on the Eiffel towel.
-The more busy I am, the worse I feel.
-I feel I am abandon by others and the world.
+The more busy, the worse I feel.
+I feel abandon by others and the world.